axoflow/axosyslog-core-docs/README.md

-# AxoSyslog Core documentation
+# AxoSyslog documentation

-Documentation for the AxoSyslog Core release, based on [this version of the syslog-ng Open Source Edition documentation](https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2).
+Documentation for the AxoSyslog release, originally based on [this version of the syslog-ng Open Source Edition documentation](https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2).
+We are continuously working on it to keep it up-to-date with the latest released version of the [`syslog-ng` project](https://github.com/syslog-ng/syslog-ng/).

 ## Licensing

 See [content/docs/_index.md](content/docs/_index.md).

 ## Using this repository

 The documentation is built using [Hugo](https://gohugo.io/) and the [Docsy theme](https://www.docsy.dev/docs/).